Red hair: Use of term in Singapore and Malaysia

 The term ang mo (红毛 (hóng máo, âng-mo͘)) in Hokkien (Min Nan) Chinese, meaning "red-haired", is used in Malaysia and Singapore, although it refers to all white people, never exclusively people with red hair.
 The epithet is sometimes rendered as ang mo kui (红毛鬼) meaning "red-haired devil", similar to the Cantonese term gweilo ("foreign devil").
 Thus it is viewed as racist and derogatory by some people.
 Others, however, maintain it is acceptable.
 Despite this ambiguity, it is a widely used term.
 It appears, for instance, in Singaporean newspapers such as The Straits Times, and in television programmes and films.

-The Chinese characters for ang mo are the same as those in the historical Japanese term Kōmō (紅毛), which was used during the Edo period (1603–1868) as an epithet for Dutch or Northern European people.
-It primarily referred to Dutch traders who were the only Europeans allowed to trade with Japan during Sakoku, its 200-year period of isolation.

 The historic fortress Fort Santo Domingo in Tamsui, Taiwan was nicknamed in Taiwanese Hokkien 紅毛城 (Âng-mn̂g-siâⁿ, Red-hair (ang mo) fort).